Skip to content

 How do I create multiline comments in Python?

-In Python, you can create a multiline comment using triple quotes (either single or double) at the beginning and end of the comment.
-Here's an example of a multiline comment:
+In Python, you can simulate a multiline comment using triple quotes (either single or double) at the beginning and end of the text.
+Technically, these are string literals, not true comments.
+If left unassigned, Python ignores them at runtime.
+Here's an example:

 """